wofh/ui-kit-react/README.md

 # Get started

-Emojics UI Kit is a reusable component library that helps Emojics contributors build UIs faster.
+WOFH UI Kit is a reusable component library that helps WOFH contributors build UIs faster.
 The goal is to make building durable UIs more productive and satisfying.

 ## Install

-Emojics UI Kit components are written in React.
+WOFH UI Kit components are written in React.
 It requires Storybook version 5.3.18 and up.

-Add Emojics UI Kit to your project.
+Add WOFH UI Kit to your project.

-`npm install --save @emojics/ui-kit-react`
+`npm install --save @wofh/ui-kit-react`

 or

-`yarn add --dev @emojics/ui-kit-react`
+`yarn add --dev @wofh/ui-kit-react`

 ### **Use**

 Import components you want into your UI

-`import { Button, Avatar } from ‘@emojics/ui-kit-react’;`
+`import { Button, Avatar } from ‘@wofh/ui-kit-react’;`

 and use them like so